 Yong shin: sous chef & partner

 Yong is Korean born and raised in Dubai, U.A.E.
 He was fortunate to grow up in a family of foodies with an excellent cook for a mother.
 Art school brought him to New York but shortly after graduation, he stumbled into the kitchen in a serendipitous manner.
 Under the guidance of chef Sohui Kim, Yong learned the basics of cooking in a professional kitchen at The Good Fork.
 Whilst working, he also attended the French Culinary Institute and graduated with honors.
 After two years, Yong started cooking at Franny's, where he learned the importance of seasonal cooking with high quality ingredients, utilizing a wood fired oven and where he fell in love with the practice of fermentation.
 Before the opportunity arose to open Insa, Yong was a private chef, spent time hosting pop-ups with friends and assisting in various kitchens throughout Brooklyn.
 As he started developing a deeper love and respect for Korean cuisine, history and culture, Yong has been constantly digging into his roots and memories while visiting Korea for inspiration.

 Jamie seet: general manager

 Jamie Seet cut her teeth in the restaurant business starting out as an oyster shucker at The Spotted Pig.
 Through years of hard work and determination she worked her way up to become the general manager.
 Eventually the owners of The Spotted Pig asked her to open their first restaurant outside of NYC, called Tosca Café, located in San Francisco.
 After opening Tosca, she spent 7 months traveling & eating.
 Jamie came back to NYC and found her way into the world of Korean BBQ & karaoke.
-Her favorite karaoke song is Rick Astley’s “Never Gonna Give You Up.”
+Her favorite karaoke song is Grace Jones' “Pull Up To The Bumper.”